Anyone who gets a prediction about how a player's career will turn out wrong will likely be taunted with it for the rest of his life.

 George Bell put up quite some numbers with his time with the Blue Jays, even getting on the team's Wall of Fame.
 However, he's best known for charging the mound after Red Sox relief pitcher Bruce Kison on June 23, 1985.
 After Kison threw a called strike, Bell charged the mound after him, attempting a karate kick and completely missed and Kison flattened him with a punch.
 Bell was suspended two games for the incident.

-Alan Trammell is about as known for being part of one of the best double play combinations in baseball as he is for being the manager of the 2003 Detroit Tigers, one of the worst teams in Major League history.
+Alan Trammell is about as known for being part of one of the best double play combinations in baseball as he is for being the manager of the 2003 Detroit Tigers, the worst Major League team of the 21st century.

 His teammate, Lou Whitaker, is also known for forgetting to pack his uniform for an All-Star game.
 He had to buy one from the concession stand and draw on his uniform number.